ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 Refer to the documentation of services to understand how a service is mapping IAM and Cloud Foundry roles to specific actions.
 See for example [how the {{site.data.keyword.mon_full_notm}} service maps IAM roles to actions](https://{DomainName}/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam#iam).

 Assigning the right roles to users will require several iterations and refinement.
 Given permissions can be controlled at the resource group level, for all resources in a group or be fine-grained down to a specific instance of a service, you will discover over time what are the ideal access policies for your project.

+Note that by default accounts are configured for [unrestricted user view access](https://{DomainName}/docs/iam?topic=iam-userlistview).
+Any user in the account can see any other user information.
+You can [change the setting](https://{DomainName}/iam/settings) to a restrictive mode.
+{: tip}

 A good practice is to start with the minimum set of permissions then expand carefully as needed.
 For Kubernetes, you will want to look at its [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/admin/authorization/rbac/) to configure in-cluster authorizations.